wri/gfw/docs/Widget_Calculations_Docs.md

 > $\delta_w$ = $\frac{c_w-\bar{c}_w}{\sigma_w}$

-Now, if the distance from the mean is between $\pm1$, that week's value is within a single standard deviate and can be considered a 'normal' or 'average' nnumber of alerts for that particular week.
+Now, if the distance from the mean is between $\pm1$, that week's value is within a single standard deviate and can be considered a 'normal' or 'average' number of alerts for that particular week.

 Outside of this the number of counts can be considered statistically significantly different from the norm, and is categorised as follows: